kamax-matrix/mxisd/README.md

 mxisd is currently in read-only mode and use a priority lookup strategy with several providers.

-Given the 3PID `john.doe@example.org`, the following would be performed in priority order until a mapping is found:
+Given the 3PID `john.doe@example.org`, the following could be performed until a mapping is found:
-- LDAP: lookup the Matrix ID from a configurable attribute.
+- LDAP: lookup the Matrix ID (partial or complete) from a configurable attribute.
 - DNS: lookup another Identity Server using the domain part of an e-mail and:
   - Look for a SRV record under `_matrix-identity._tcp.example.org`
   - Lookup using the base domain name `example.org`
-- Forwarder: Proxy the request to other identity servers (`matrix.org` and `vector.im` currently hardcoded).
+- Forwarder: Proxy the request to other configurable identity servers.

+The lookup strategy will use a priority order and a configurable recursive/local type of request.

 # Quick start
 ## Requirements